Party with Pink Plates

 - Writing practice page

-- If You Give a Pig a Party by Laura Numeroff (optional)
+- Book: If You Give a Pig a Party by Laura Numeroff (optional)

-Tell the children they will have a P party as they practice writing the letter P and saying the /p/ sound.
-Read If You Give a Pig a Party or some other book about a party (optional).
+The children will have a letter P party as they practice writing the letter P and saying the /p/ sound as in pink, plate, and pear.

 Pass out paper plates and cups

 - Invite all the children to sit down and practice writing the letter P on their plates with pink and purple markers.

-- Help the children read the P items on the menu.
-Comment that all of the items start with the letter P which makes the /p/ sound.
+- Help the children identify the items on the menu as you point out that all of the items start with the letter P, which makes the /p/ sound.

 Order foods that start with P

-- Have the children say “please” when they order their item.
+- Have the children say “please” when they order their items.

-- Serve the food items or pictures of the food items on the pink plates.
+- Help the waiters serve the food items (or pictures of the food) on the pink plates.

 - Pretend to pour pop into the guest’s cups.